Hawaii Water Quality at a Glance

 Military Fuel & Chemical Contamination

-Source: Red Hill Bulk Fuel Storage Facility leaks, military fuel storage and handling operations, firefighting foam usage, and historical spills from petroleum infrastructure across military installations
+Source: Red Hill Bulk Fuel Storage Facility leaks including the November 2021 spill and prior 2014 and 2021 incidents; military fuel storage and handling operations; AFFF firefighting foam; historical petroleum infrastructure spills across military installations on Oahu.

-Health Effects: Gastrointestinal problems, neurological effects, skin irritation, respiratory issues, and potential long-term impacts from chronic exposure to petroleum hydrocarbons and chemical additives
+Health Effects: Gastrointestinal problems, neurological effects, skin irritation, respiratory issues, and potential long-term impacts from chronic petroleum hydrocarbon and chemical additive exposure.
+In May 2025 a federal court found the U.S. government liable and awarded damages to 17 families, with thousands of cases pending.

 Please read – our information